-NOT RECOMMENDED Oral formulations of clonazepam and diazepam are not recommended due to lack of evidence for use in RT together with the risk of accumulation with repeated dosing and the resultant risk of cumulative adverse effects (S).
-Not recommended Oral levomepromazine is not recommended due to lack of evidence for use in RT (S).
-Not recommended
+NOT RECOMMENDED Oral formulations of clonazepam and diazepam are not Not recommended recommended due to lack of evidence for use in RT together with the risk of accumulation with repeated dosing and the resultant risk of cumulative adverse effects (S).
+Oral levomepromazine is not recommended due to lack of Not recommended evidence for use in RT (S).